 In 2016, the ART purchased Hummock Island (303 ha) off West Falkland.
 It too was designated an ‘Important Bird Area’ by BirdLife International in 2006*.
 In contrast with the Sea Lion Easterly group, Hummock Island was formerly grazed by sheep and horses, which severly impacted the island’s vegetation and particularly its tussac grasslands.
 Although the livestock were removed in 1981, overgrazing has led to substantial parts of the island being eroded to bare ground.
 The ART aims to return this island to its original status by re-vegetating the eroded areas over the coming years.
 In support of this habitat restoration activity, the ART built a small solar-powered field research station, the “House of ART“.
 The facility, which was officially inaugurated on 13 November 2018, provides since accomodation for tussac planters and a great variety of visiting scientists researching the flora and fauna of the island.

 *FK06 in: Sanders, SM.
 Ed.
 (2006) Important Bird Areas in the United Kingdom Overseas Territories.
 Sandy, UK

-Article published in Penguin News on 1 December 2017 on the construction of the research station and the beginn of the restoration.
+Article published in Penguin News on 1 December 2017 on the construction of the research station and the first steps towards habitat restoration.

-April 2019 saw the start of an annual habitat restoration programme, with a team of 6 fieldworkers planting ca. 30,000 tussac tillers in the central part of the island to stop erosion and to initiate new plant growth (see pictures below).
+April 2019 saw the start of an annual habitat restoration programme, with a team of 6 fieldworkers planting ca. 30,000 tussac tillers in the central part of the island to stop erosion and promote new plant growth (see pictures below) .
 A further 45,000 tussac tillers were planted in April 2021, further restoration efforts will take place in the upcoming years until the vegetation has fully recovered.